vishakha-ramani/inferno-autoscaler/README.md

 For more details please refer to the community proposal [here](https://docs.google.com/document/d/1n6SAhloQaoSyF2k3EveIOerT-f97HuWXTLFm07xcvqk/edit?tab=t.0).

-Modeling and optimization techniques used in the inferno-autoscaler are described in this [document](./docs/modeling-optimization.md).
+Modeling and optimization techniques used in the workload-variant-autoscaler are described in this [document](./docs/modeling-optimization.md).

 ## Getting Started